-Approve the journal.

-Create the tax register journal for 2 month of 2019 year.
-Calculate all registers.
+Approve the journal, and then create the tax register journal for two months of the 2019 calendar year.

-In the Deferrals register, you can see the same line as in the Deferrals register for 1 month, only in the Amount of months field instead of 1.00 there will be 2.00.
+Calculate the registers.
+In the Deferrals register, you should see the same line that you saw in the Deferrals register for one month.
+However, the Amount of months field will be set to 2.00 instead of 1.00.